Pilvi Takala: Performances

 For her early slide show installation and artist's book Bag Lady (2006) she wandered for a week in a Berlin shopping mall with a lot of cash in a transparent plastic bag to observe the reaction of the people around: suspicion from security guards and disdain from shopkeepers.

-In her another work, an installation and video project The Trainee (2008), Takala secretly filmed herself sitting motionless and doing nothing or riding the whole day long in the elevator during her internship in the marketing department at accountancy firm Deloitte.
+In another work of her, an installation and video project The Trainee (2008), Takala secretly filmed herself sitting motionless and doing nothing or riding the whole day long in the elevator during her internship in the marketing department at accountancy firm Deloitte.
 The artwork aimed to shake up everyday life in the office and show other employees’ reactions to Takala's unconventional working methods.
 Her actions made other coworkers uneasy and resulted in them report HR manager about her behavior.

 In Real Snow White (2009) Takala dressed herself as Snow White and attempted to buy a ticket to enter Euro Disney.
 The video reveals the inability of Euro Disney employees to adequately explain why she can't enter like any other visitor who wants to visit the theme park.

 In 2013 Takala won Frieze Foundation Embash Award and established a committee of children aged from 8 to 12 to decide how to spend £7,000 out of £10,000 awarded to her.
 During the project called The committee she observed kids’ decision making methods through a series of workshops.
 As a result, the Committee made a decision to create ‘a five-star bouncy castle’.
 Takala calls her giving money to these kids and the knowledge that children have control and reactions this causes in the world ‘a performative action’.

-In her recent video installation The Stroker (2018) filmed at Second Home, a co-working space in London, Takala moves through the building and greets the members of Second Home gently touching them on the arm or shoulder.
+In the video installation The Stroker (2018) filmed at Second Home, a co-working space in London, Takala moves through the building and greets the members of Second Home gently touching them on the arm or shoulder.
 These gestures of care and attention subvert established rules of office conduct, provoking some strong reactions such as visible discomfort, nervousness and tension that are reenacted through facial expressions, bodily movements, silence or awkward verbal exchanges.

 By touching people Takala probes at the complexities of personal boundaries and individual attitudes toward touch, particularly in the workplace.
 Her aim is to challenge some kind of boundary in non-aggressive way.